World Gone Wild: Production

 The film was commissioned by Apollo Pictures in 1986, although it was ultimately released by Lorimar Studios.
 Principal photography began in Arizona in March 1987.
-Originally the book used by Derek's cult was to be L. Ron Hubbard's Dianetics: The Modern Science of Mental Health, but the book was changed to a book about Charles Manson after the Church of Scientology threatened a lawsuit.
+Originally the book used by Derek's cult was to be L. Ron Hubbard's Dianetics: The Modern Science of Mental Health, but the book was changed to a book about Charles Manson after the Church of Scientology (A religion founded by Hubbard and which uses the Dianetics book as a holy text) which uses threatened a lawsuit.

 Reception

 The film was nominated for a Young Artist Award in 1989.
 It received two out of five stars in Creature Feature.
 Dern was praised by Lee H. Katzin, but the source material was found lacking.
 The film was found to be a mix of Mad Max and The Magnificent Seven.
 Similarly, The Washington Post found the script lacking.
 The New York Times found the movie to be a standard-issue, post-apocalyptic film in the vein of Mad Max, although the attempts at dark humor were appreciated.
 Similarly, Kim Newman found the movie to stand out over other post-apocalyptic works due to its offbeat humor and its use of western motifs.
-The LA Times likes the movie, citing the Seven Samurai homage and finding it surprisingly reflective.
-They likewise appreciated the humor and musical score of the movie.
+The Los Angeles Times positively reviewed the film, citing the Seven Samurai homage and finding it surprisingly reflective.
+They also appreciated the humor and musical score.